volker-raschek/reposilite-charts/README.md

     secret.reloader.stakater.com/reload: "reposilite-tls"
 ```

-### Network policies
+#### Network policies

 Network policies can only take effect, when the used CNI plugin support network policies.
 The chart supports no custom
 network policy implementation of CNI plugins.
 It's support only the official API resource of `networking.k8s.io/v1`.

 The example below is an excerpt of the `values.yaml` file.
 The network policy contains ingress rules to allow incoming
 traffic from an ingress controller.
-Additionally one egress rule is defined, to allow the application outgoing access
+Additionally two egress rules are defined.
+The first one to allow the application
-to the internal running DNS server `core-dns`.
+outgoing access to the internal running DNS server `core-dns`.
+The second rule to be able to access the Apache Maven
+Central repository via HTTPS.

 > [!IMPORTANT]
 > Please keep in mind, that the namespace and pod selector labels can be different from environment to environment.
 For